ebisLab/Labs-Sprint-Challenge-2.1-Following-Design-Patterns-and-Architectural-Guidelines/README.md

 ## Prompt 2 - To be completed if your team deviated from your plan

 Now that you've been through or are nearly completing a full product release cycle, we'd like to know how your plan changed.

+We discussed that we probably bit off more than we could chew in our first release.
+We were exploring the possibility of spliting it up and adding it to our second release since we don't have as much going on there.
+The second time, it's not that we did, but we talked about considering going with REST API instead of prisma and apollo to help us meet MVP.

 **Please fill out if, during this release canvas, you deviated from your original plan**